echogarden-project/echogarden/README.md

 * Accurate offline speech recognition using [OpenAI Whisper](https://openai.com/research/whisper) models
 * Supports a [large variety of offline and cloud engines](docs/Engines.md), including services by Google, Microsoft, Amazon, Elevenlabs and others
 * Word-level timestamps for all synthesis and recognition outputs
-* Speech-to-transcript alignment using dynamic time warping (DTW), and dynamic time warping with recognition assist (DTW-RA) methods, including support for multi-pass (hierarchical) processing
+* Speech-to-transcript alignment using dynamic time warping (DTW), and dynamic time warping with recognition assist (DTW-RA) methods, including support for multi-pass (hierarchical) processing.
+Supports 100+ languages.
 * Advanced subtitle generation, accounting for sentence and phrase boundaries
 * Can directly generate translated transcripts for 98 languages, transcribed directly to English, and produce near word-level synchronized subtitles for the translated transcript
 * Attempts to improve TTS pronunciation accuracy on some engines: adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a rule-based model) and user-customizable pronunciation lexicons